Semi-infinite highest weight categories: Generalizations of highest weight categories

 So now Theorem~\ref{fund} is proved and Definition~\ref{vector} is in place.
 In the remainder of the subsection, we are going to develop some further fundamental properties of these sorts of category.
 We start off in the most general setup with $\R$ being a finite or essentially finite $\eps$-stratified category.
-Note some of the proofs that follow also invoke parts of the lemmas from $\S$\ref{ssp}, as we will point out along the way.
-In particular, from Lemma~\ref{against} and the dual statement, deduce that
+Again some of the proofs that follow invoke parts of the lemmas from $\S$\ref{ssp}.
+From Lemma~\ref{against} and the dual statement, deduce that

 for $b,c \in \B$ with $\rho(b)\not\leq\rho(c)$.
-By ``dual statement'' here, we mean that one takes Lemma~\ref{against} with $\R$ replaced by $\R^{\op}$ and $\eps$ by $-\eps$, which we may do due to Theorem~\ref{opstrat} and Lemma~\ref{skyfall}, then applies the contravariant isomorphism between $\R$ and $\R^{\op}$ that is the identity on objects and morphisms.
+By ``dual statement'' here, we mean that one takes Lemma~\ref{against} with $\R$ replaced by $\R^\op$ and $\eps$ by $-\eps$, which we may do due to Theorem~\ref{opstrat} and Lemma~\ref{skyfall}, then applies the contravariant isomorphism between $\R$ and $\R^\op$.
 In a similar way, the following theorem follows immediately as it is the dual statement to Theorem~\ref{gf1}.